UVC Air Purification Using An Air Purifier

 |Vibrio cholerae (Cholera)||6,500|

 Warning: Never expose eyes or skin to UV-C light.
 UVC lamps must only be operated inside metal ductwork where the light can be contained.

 Intensity Of The Light Diminishes Over Distance From Purifier

-UV rays are predominantly emitted perpendicular to the surface of the air purification lamp.
-In order to determine the intensity of ultraviolet radiation on a surface at different distances from a UV lamp purifier, multiply the intensity of the lamp rating at 1 meter (microWatts per square centimeter) by the intensity factor opposite the distance selected as shown below.
+UVC rays are predominantly emitted perpendicular to the surface of the air purification lamp.
+In order to determine the intensity of ultraviolet radiation on a surface at different distances from a UVC lamp purifier, multiply the intensity of the lamp rating at 1 meter (microWatts per square centimeter) by the intensity factor opposite the distance selected as shown below.
 This table provides an easy method for quickly calculating ultraviolet intensity.

 Distance from Lamp Purifier (Inches)